birbpasha/birbpasha-gruvbox-dotfiles/README.md

 ## NOTE!!!
 These dotfiles are made specifically for desktop users.
-I'm not going to edit it for laptops
+I'm not going to edit it for laptops I am not going to maintain or update this github repository anytime soon

 ## Requirements